-One site (site 19) was removed from the long-term reference benchmark site list (sites which have a full survey history and have had no treatment since 2002) in the analysis of the 2020 data.
-Currently 13 of the original 39 sites are suitable for use in the investigation of trends since 2002 (given in Appendix B) and 392 individual 100m lengths (288 asphalt lengths and 104 concrete lengths) are suitable for use in the investigation of trends over the last ten years.
+Two sites (site 8 and site 35) were removed from the long-term reference benchmark site list (sites which have a full survey history and have had no treatment since 2002) in the analysis of the 2021 data.
+Currently 11 of the original 39 sites are suitable for use in the investigation of trends since 2002 (given in Appendix B) and 392 individual 100m lengths (288 asphalt lengths and 104 concrete lengths) are suitable for use in the investigation of trends since 2002.